jumphone/www/courses/c02/s01/index.md

 ### Slide 31: Introduction to Remote File Management
 **Content:**
-- Learn the basics of remote file management.
-- Focus on managing files on CentOS 7 server using SFTP and Termius.
-- Importance for creating, editing, and managing files remotely.
+In this session, we’ll explore remote file management using SFTP within Termius to manage files on a CentOS 7 server.
+Efficient file management is crucial for storing and organizing data, scripts, and outputs.

 ---

 ### Slide 32: What is SFTP?
 **Content:**
-- SFTP stands for Secure File Transfer Protocol.
-- Securely transfers files between local computer and remote server.
-- Uses encryption for secure data transmission.
+SFTP, or Secure File Transfer Protocol, is a secure version of FTP.
+It encrypts both commands and data, ensuring secure file transfers over a network.
+Unlike FTP, SFTP keeps your information protected.

 ---

-### Slide 33: Using SFTP in Termius
+### Slide 33: Why Use SFTP?
 **Content:**
-- Termius supports SFTP for file management.
-- Connect to CentOS 7 server and transfer files easily.
-- Interface allows managing files on both local and remote sides.
+SFTP simplifies file management between your local machine and remote servers.
+It allows you to securely upload, download, and manage files, making it essential for tasks like transferring R scripts and managing program outputs.

 ---

-### Slide 34: Opening the SFTP Window
+### Slide 34: Setting Up Termius
 **Content:**
-- Access SFTP via “SFTP” tab or folder icon in Termius.
-- Interface shows local and remote files on either side.
-- Navigate directories by clicking on folders.
+1. Open Termius on your local machine.
+2. Create a connection to your CentOS 7 server by entering the server’s IP address and your login credentials.
+3. Click on the server connection to log in and open a terminal window.

 ---

-### Slide 35: Uploading and Downloading Files
+### Slide 35: Entering SFTP Mode
 **Content:**
-- Upload files by dragging and dropping or right-clicking and selecting “Upload.”
-- Download files by dragging and dropping or right-clicking and selecting “Download.”
-- Secure file transfer ensures data safety.
+To start managing files using SFTP in Termius:
+- Type `sftp username@hostname` (replace `username` and `hostname` with your details).
+- You’ll see an SFTP prompt (`sftp>`), indicating you’re connected securely.

 ---

-### Slide 36: Managing Directories and Files
+### Slide 36: Basic SFTP Commands
 **Content:**
-- Create, delete, and rename directories and files.
-- Similar to using a file manager on your local computer.
-- Helps in organizing project files and data.
+- **Listing Files:** Use `ls` to display files and directories in the current directory.
+- **Navigating Directories:** Use `cd` to change directories (e.g., `cd projects`).
+Confirm your location with `pwd`.

 ---

-### Slide 37: File Permissions in Linux
+### Slide 37: Downloading and Uploading Files
 **Content:**
-- Every file and directory has permissions in Linux.
-- Permissions determine read, write, and execute access.
-- Important for managing files and running scripts.
+- **Downloading Files:** Use `get filename` to download files from the server (e.g., `get data.csv`).
+Specify a local path if needed.
+- **Uploading Files:** Use `put filename` to upload files to the server (e.g., `put script.R`).

 ---

-### Slide 38: Importance of SFTP
+### Slide 38: Managing Files
 **Content:**
-- Essential for managing files on the server.
-- Useful for uploading large datasets and managing R scripts.
-- Ensures efficient and secure file handling.
+- **Deleting Files:** Use `rm filename` to remove files.
+Be cautious, as this action is permanent.
+- **Deleting Directories:** Use `rmdir directoryname` to remove empty directories.

 ---

-### Slide 39: Termius Integrated File Explorer
+### Slide 39: Exiting SFTP Mode
 **Content:**
-- Termius provides a graphical file explorer.
-- Move, rename, and delete files directly on the server.
-- Helps in organizing files and managing project versions.
+When you’re done, type `exit` to leave SFTP mode and return to the normal terminal window in Termius.
+Continue running commands or disconnect from the server as needed.

 ---

-### Slide 40: Conclusion
+### Slide 40: Benefits and Future Use
 **Content:**
-- Mastering file management is crucial.
-- SFTP and Termius tools enhance efficiency.
-- Essential for handling projects and organizing data.
+SFTP provides a secure and efficient way to manage files remotely, essential for sensitive data and remote work.
+As you progress, file management will become even more critical.
+Tools like SFTP will help you stay organized across different systems.

 ---

 ---

-### Slide 41: Introduction to Nano
+### Slide 41: Introduction to Nano Text Editor
 **Content:**
-- Learn to use nano, a simple text editor for server-based tasks.
-- Essential for editing scripts and text files directly on the server.
+- Nano is a command-line text editor used for creating, editing, and saving text files directly within the terminal.
+- It is simple, easy to use, and highly effective for tasks like writing scripts or editing configuration files, especially on server environments like CentOS 7.

 ---

-### Slide 42: Why Nano?
+### Slide 42: Command Line Interface (CLI)
 **Content:**
-- Lightweight, terminal-based text editor.
-- Runs in command line interface (CLI), not GUI.
-- Ideal for servers without GUI, like CentOS 7.
+- Many tasks in Linux systems are done through the CLI.
+- Nano is commonly used because it is lightweight, doesn’t require a graphical user interface, and can be easily accessed from within the terminal.

 ---

-### Slide 43: Basic Nano Commands
+### Slide 43: Opening Nano and Creating a New File
 **Content:**
-- Open nano from command line: `nano filename`
+- To start using nano, open a terminal window and type:
-- Example: `nano example.txt`
+  `nano filename.txt`
-- Nano will create the file if it doesn’t exist.
+- If the file doesn’t exist, nano will create a new one.
+If it exists, nano will open it for editing.

 ---

-### Slide 44: Navigating in Nano
+### Slide 44: Navigating and Editing in Nano
 **Content:**
-- Arrow keys: Move cursor around text.
+- Arrow Keys: Move the cursor within the file.
-- Page Up/Down: Scroll through long files.
+- Backspace: Delete characters to the left of the cursor.
+- Delete: Remove characters to the right of the cursor.
+- Ctrl + K: Cut the current line.
+- Ctrl + U: Paste the text back.
-- Ctrl + W: Open search prompt.
+- Ctrl + W: Find a specific word or section of text.
+- Ctrl + C: Cancel the current action.

 ---

-### Slide 45: Editing Text
+### Slide 45: Saving and Exiting Nano
 **Content:**
-- Move cursor to desired location and type.
-- Delete characters with Backspace.
-- Delete line: Position cursor at line start, press Ctrl + K.
+- To save your file, press Ctrl + O, confirm the file name, and press Enter.
+- To exit nano, press Ctrl + X. If you haven’t saved your changes, nano will prompt you to save before exiting.

 ---

-### Slide 46: Copying and Pasting Text
+### Slide 46: Opening and Editing an Existing File
 **Content:**
-- Set copy start point: Ctrl + Shift + 6.
-- Move cursor to end of text, press Ctrl + K to cut.
-- Paste: Ctrl + U.
+- To open an existing file, type:
+  `nano existing_file.txt`
+- Make changes as needed and save using the same steps.

 ---

-### Slide 47: Saving Your Work
+### Slide 47: Common Uses of Nano in this Course
 **Content:**
-- Save file: Press Ctrl + O.
-- Confirm file name or type new name.
-- Press Enter to save.
+- Writing R scripts with a .R extension.
+- Creating text files for data storage.
+- Editing configuration files for the server.
+- Running R scripts in the R console.

 ---

-### Slide 48: Exiting Nano
+### Slide 48: Additional Nano Tips
 **Content:**
+- Undo: Use Ctrl + Z to undo the last operation.
+- Copy and Paste: Use Ctrl + ^ to set a starting point, move the cursor, and press Ctrl + K to cut, then Ctrl + U to paste.
-- Exit nano: Press Ctrl + X.
+- Help Menu: Press Ctrl + G to bring up the help menu.
-- If unsaved changes, choose to save or discard.

 ---

-### Slide 49: Practical Example
+### Slide 49: Why Nano?
 **Content:**
-1. Open `script.R` with `nano script.R`.
-2. Type R code: `print("Hello, world!")`.
-3. Save with Ctrl + O, confirm name.
-4. Exit with Ctrl + X.
+- Nano is lightweight and doesn’t require a graphical interface.
+- It is perfect for remote servers and easy to learn and use in a terminal environment.
+- Nano will be a valuable tool for your R scripts and beyond.

 ---

-### Slide 50: Why Nano is Useful for This Course
+### Slide 50: Conclusion
 **Content:**
-- Edit R scripts and text files directly on the server.
+- Nano is a powerful tool for editing text files on Linux systems.
-- Quick and easy for course tasks.
-- Additional tips:
-  - Undo last action: Ctrl + Z.
-  - Help screen: Ctrl + G.
+- It is essential for tasks in this course, including writing and editing scripts and configuration files.
+- Familiarize yourself with nano to enhance your efficiency in a server environment.

 ---